 Some recent themes have included: Laughter.
 Resilience.
 Healing.
 Stillness.
 Dreams.
 Community.
 Authenticity.
 Blessings.
 Animals in our Lives.

-Groups: There are nine active covenant groups that meet for two hours once a month.
-Most groups are currently meeting on Zoom but will transition to in-person, usually at First Parish, as circumstances allow.
-Each group meets, typically from 7-9pm) on a particular night each month (e.g. Second Monday, Third Wednesday, Fourth Thursday, etc.) A group is comprised of up to 9 people, including one person who acts as the Convener (facilitator).
+Groups: Currently, there are 10 active covenant groups that meet once a month for two hours on a particular day.
+Most meetings are in person during the evening; we have one group that meets in the afternoon on the 2nd Monday.
+Two of the 10 groups will meet by Zoom during 2023.
+A group is comprised of up to 9 people, including one person who acts as the Convener (facilitator).
 Groups start in January and end in December, meeting monthly except for July and August.

 Commitment: All members make a commitment to attend every month.
 If someone knows in advance that they are unable to make more than two of the scheduled meetings, we ask that they choose a different group that better fits their schedule or delay their participation until a later time.